Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 })(observable.Observable);
 ```

-* **d.** As you can see, we are descending the PhotoAlbumModel from Observable().
+* **d.** As you can see, we are inheriting the PhotoAlbumModel from Observable().
 This will allow us to bind controls’ properties from the main page to properties in the view model.
 In order to get all the functionality that Observable (or any other parent type) gives, we should add the following code before the PhotoAlbumModel implementation:
 ```
 var __extends = this.__extends || function (d, b) {
     for (var p in b) if (b.hasOwnProperty(p)) d[p] = b[p];